nguyenkvvn/PhoenixHP22A/README.md

 3. Take the hammer spring rod- it has an end with a circle.
 Insert the end without the circle down into the spring from the top of the frame, with the curvature of the end with the circle pointing _away_ from the barrel. *Protip: have a punch the size of the trigger pin handy in your mouth.*
 4. Now take the hammer, and seat the circular part of the hammer rod into the hammer.
 Using one finger inside the magwell, hold the spring against the backstrap as you push the hammer (in non-cocked position straight down!) and hammer rod down into the frame, compressing the spring.
 Remember that punch in your mouth?
 Using your hands to line up the pin hole for the hammer to hold it in place.
 5. Insert the hammer pin, from one end, and tap it through the frame, using the punch to guide the hammer's pin hole so the pin slides through.

+### Compressing and fitment the fire control group
+Even though there are cut-outs for the widened areas of the sear and hammer are made, the nature of 3D printing means that the tolerances aren't exactly perfect.
+Hence, we need to "compress" the frame and break in the parts.

+1. Using the plastic side of your ball-and-peen hammer, gently tap the _wall_ of the left and right side in the area where the hammer and sear are. **Be sure not to hit the rails- you can snap them off!** This will reduce the extra width of the frame caused by the fire controls, which will bind the slide.
+2. Fitment check the slide to make sure it's able to move without binding against the walls.
+(Gently binding against the hammer is okay.)
+3. If the slide still binds, file these areas:
+- use the conical file to slightly carve out a concave stream on the _rail_ wall.
+- use the flat file to sand down the outer "T"'s of the rails
+- use the flat file to sand down the lower rail above the hammer pin.
+(Not the raised grip part, but above it.)
+4. Rinse and repeat until you are able to move the slide reasonably.

 ### Installing the Disconnector Arm
 1. Insert the disconnector arm into the frame from the top, with the pin hole of the arm seating into the pocket.